-Want more vegan desserts?
-Check out my top vegan desserts post.
+Want more sweet stuff?
+Check out my vegan Easter desserts roundup.

 I have to admit, I did copy the idea for these cookie bars.
 I’ve seen so many people baking Jane’s Pattiserie’s version of these bars over the last few years and thought they looked so good!
 Full credit to her for the idea.

 I’ve been meaning to try to make my own version since I first saw them but trying to make my own vegan Mini Eggs from scratch was a challenge I was not prepared for.